plu/JPSimulatorHacks/README.md

 Did you ever have the problem that your code was wrapping the `AddressBook`, the `EventKit` or the `ALAssetsLibrary` APIs?
 Running tests can be annoying then.
 There's this `UIAlertView` asking the user to grant access to the contacts and photos, which blocks and breaks your tests.
 Using `JPSimulatorHacks` you can easily grant this access before running your tests.

+If you encounter any problems, please check out the [caveats](#caveats) documented below.

 ## Usage

 ### AddressBook